Course Catalog

 5 units

 Intensive work in French composition with the aim of attaining fluency and accuracy of expression while developing literary appreciation.
 May be repeated for credit with consent of instructor.
-Prerequisite(s): FREN 6.
+Prerequisite(s): FREN 6 or placement by assessment.
 Students interested in this course who have not taken the prerequisite should meet with the instructor prior to the first class meeting.
 May be repeated for credit.

 FREN 114